suzuki-0000/AnimatablePlayButton/README.md

 ## features
 - YouTube Player and its new morphing play/pause button, I wanted to understand how it was made and replicate it myself.
 - I tried to make it using CAShapeLayer, and keyframe animation.
 - It seems like it, but not elegant. no extendable.
-I gave up.

 ## Requirements
 - iOS 8.0+